AI Summary of Peer-Reviewed Research

 Key points

-• A rapid satellite-based approach was developed to estimate radiative forcing for high-altitude ice clouds and potential contrails.
+• The study estimates radiative forcing for high-altitude ice clouds, including potential contrails.

-• Validation against CERES observations and correlation exercises generally indicated about 15% accuracy.
+• Comparisons with CERES observations generally indicated about 15% accuracy.

 Disclosure